Welcome to Grove at Home!

 Thursday, April 1

 Today would have been the seventy-second birthday of Gil Scott-Heron — author, musician, and indelible master of his own distinctive brand of sidewise trenchancy.
 Sometimes hailed as the “godfather of rap,” Scott-Heron was a hard artist to define, mercurial, probing, and deeply unconcerned with celebrity and commercial success.
-We’re proud to publish three of his books, including the acclaimed memoir The Last Holiday, released a few months after his death in 2011 of an AIDS-related illness.
+We’re proud to publish three of his books, including the acclaimed memoir The Last Holiday, released a few months after his death in 2011.
 In this interview from the early eighties, Scott-Heron, in his wry prime, discusses music, politics, and more.
 “Over here, people believe that you can get whatever you want instantly, from instant coffee to instant grits.
 So when they heard about revolution and they didn’t see one instantly, they figured, well there’s not gonna be one.
 But the first step toward having people change is to try to change their minds, to inform them, give them some information about your perspective.
 Tell them how you see things and why you feel the way that you do as opposed to what they’re being bombarded with all the time.”

 Gil sings Winter in America in 1990